Judslat/MODTOOL/README.md

 This is my collection of all the Modding tools that are used with the DJI range of units

+Download the files to desktop and run the the "Runme.Bat" file

-Just run the setup file and it will download the tool from dropbox and create a shortcut on your desktop, this tool is the only one that has all the needed files and are the originals so many thanks to all those who built the tools
+this tool is the only one that has all the needed files and are the originals so many thanks to all those who built the tools

 I have made the Deejayeye modder tool easier to use as it auto elevates the command prompt, if it hangs